miklevin/MikeAtEleven.com/journal.md

 ![1](/assets/images/IMG_4238.jpg)
 ```

 Okay, done.
 Now move it over to MikeAtEleven.com (including THIS post).
+Done
+again.
+But looking at the output, I see I need to hardwire a line-return after
+every picture and change the order...

 --------------------------------------------------------------------------------